Are you curious about what goes into making your dog’s favorite food? Dog food has come a long way from being table scraps or leftovers.

 Think of it like adding a multivitamin to your dog’s food.
-These supplements are mixed in carefully to make sure that each serving has the right balance of nutrients.
+These supplements are mixed in carefully so that each serving has the right balance of nutrients.

 Adjusting the Texture or Consistency for Palatability

 In this step, manufacturers adjust the texture or consistency of the food to make it more palatable for dogs.
-They may add moisture to the food to make it softer or thicker to make it easier for dogs to eat.
+Moisture is added to food to make it softer or thicker to make it easier for dogs to chew.
 This helps ensure that the food is not only nutritious but also delicious, making it more appealing to dogs.

 Adding Vitamins & Minerals for Nutritional Requirements

 Just like us humans, dogs need a balanced diet to stay healthy.
-After the wet dog food mixture has been cooked, manufacturers add extra supplements to ensure it has all the vitamins and minerals dogs need to thrive.
+After the wet dog food mixture has been cooked, extra supplements are added so we have all the vitamins and minerals dogs need to thrive.

 Testing the Product for Nutrient Content, Palatability & Safety

-After the wet dog food is mixed and cooked, the time comes to put it to the test!
-Manufacturers take samples of the food and test it to ensure it meets nutritional requirements, for palatability, and is safe for dogs to eat.
+After the wet dog food is mixed and cooked, it’s time to put it to the test!
+Manufacturers take samples of the food and test it to ensure its palatability, nutritional requirements, and safety for dogs.

-They check for the right levels of vitamins and minerals, make sure it tastes great, and ensure it’s free of harmful bacteria or other contaminants.
+They check for the appropriate levels of vitamins and minerals, ensuring that it tastes great and is free of harmful bacteria or other contaminants.